 But the truth of the matter is that your home's main sewer line isn't going to last forever.
-Generally speaking, you're going to find that most main sewer lines will only last somewhere between 50 and 100 years before you need to do main sewer line replacement.
+Generally speaking, you're going to find that most main sewer lines will only last somewhere between 50 and 100 years before you need to do a main sewer line replacement.

 You could very well have a broken sewer line on your hands right now and not even realize it.
 It's why you need to keep your eyes peeled for some of the most common broken sewer line symptoms at all times.
 These signs will let you know when you need to call on the professionals for main sewer line replacement in Dallas, Texas.

 Want to learn how to spot a sewer line break?
 Here are some of the signs that'll tell you that it's time to schedule main sewer line replacement service.